TanishaSood24/Business-Insights-360/README.md

 # The Project Views:

-Home Page: Central dashboard for an overview of all key metrics.
+**Home Page**: Central dashboard for an overview of all key metrics.

-Finance View: Insights on financial performance, P&L statements, and expenses.
+**Finance View**: Insights on financial performance, P&L statements, and expenses.

-Sales View: Detailed analysis of customer and product performance, with filters for in-depth segmentation.
+**Sales View**: Detailed analysis of customer and product performance, with filters for in-depth segmentation.

-Marketing View: Strategic insights into regional and product performance for optimized marketing.
+**Marketing View**: Strategic insights into regional and product performance for optimized marketing.

-Supply Chain View: Metrics to measure and improve forecast accuracy and supply chain efficiency.
+**Supply Chain View**: Metrics to measure and improve forecast accuracy and supply chain efficiency.

-Executive View: Real-time data for quick, strategic decision-making at the leadership level.
+**Executive View**: Real-time data for quick, strategic decision-making at the leadership level.

 # Data Sources :

-1.Excel/CSV Files: Targets and Market Share data, along with related information, are collected from Excel and CSV files.
+**1.Excel/CSV Files**: Targets and Market Share data, along with related information, are collected from Excel and CSV files.

-2.MySQL Database: Essential facts and dimensions for all departments are pulled from a MySQL database.
+**2.MySQL Database**: Essential facts and dimensions for all departments are pulled from a MySQL database.

 # Key Learnings: